-- 19.1.
-In providing for new homes, jobs and infrastructure, local planning policies can help shape and design places with lower carbon emissions and renewable energy technologies, which are 'future-proofed5' from the effects of climate change.
+- 18.1 In providing for new homes, jobs and infrastructure, local planning policies can help shape and design places with lower carbon emissions and renewable energy technologies, which are 'future-proofed6' from the effects of climate change.
 'Future proofing' development includes: minimising the use of natural resources; reducing water run-off from hard surfaces and managing flood risk areas; generating less waste from development; and managing pollution.
-The benefits of reducing carbon emissions, and mitigating against and adapting the built environment for climate change include: - reduced heating and electricity bills due to better insulation and efficient appliances; - less reliance on fossil fuels; - support for the local economy by increased use of locally sourced sustainable materials; - reduced water consumption; - 'greening' the built environment by biodiversity enhancements: - reduced 'heat stress6' in urban environments; and - an improved quality of life and feeling of well-being. - 19.2.
-Key legislative and statutory directives aim to reduce CO2 emissions globally by at least 50% by 2050.
-In the UK, this is being driven by the Climate Change Act (2008), which has committed the Government to reducing CO2 emissions by 26% by 2020, and an 80% reduction in all greenhouse gas emissions by 2050 (both from a 1990 baseline). - 19.3.
-Apart from the national mandatory standards being set through the Code for Sustainable Homes, there will also be similar mandatory standards for all other
+The benefits of reducing carbon emissions, and mitigating against and adapting the built environment for climate change include: - reduced heating and electricity bills due to better insulation and efficient appliances; - less reliance on fossil fuels; - support for the local economy by increased use of locally sourced sustainable materials; - reduced water consumption; - 'greening' the built environment by biodiversity enhancements; - reduced 'heat stress7' in urban environments; and - an improved quality of life and feeling of well-being. - 18.2 Key legislative and statutory directives aim to reduce CO_2 emissions globally by at least 50% by 2050.
+In the UK, this is being driven by the Climate Change Act (2008), which has committed the Government to reducing CO_2 emissions by 26% by 2020, and an 80% reduction in all greenhouse gas emissions by 2050 (both from a 1990 baseline). - 18.3 Apart from national mandatory standards, currently provided by the Code for Sustainable Homes, there will be similar mandatory standards for all other building types.
+Further changes are also expected to update the evolving national policy context, including amendments to Building Regulations to further tighten standards. - 18.4 The Council's approach is to encourage new development to be located and designed to optimise its carbon performance and support the supply of decentralised, renewable and low carbon energy sources.
+The Regional Spatial Strategy sets a target of generating 10% of the region's energy from renewable sources by 2010 and 17% by 2020 (excluding offshore wind).
+To help cut water consumption from 150 litres per person per day, it also sets targets for a 25% reduction in new development and 8% in existing development on 2006 rates.

-5 'future-proofed' - protecting for the future
+6 'future-proofed' - protecting for the future

-6 'heat stress' - an increase in air temperature from the absorption and retention of heat by hard and dark surfaces in urban environments
+7 'heat stress' - an increase in air temperature from the absorption and retention of heat by hard and dark surfaces in urban environments